 The modalities are set out below for the management of the website www.accredia.it regarding the treatment of personal data.

-The requirement regards only Accredia’s website and not any others which may be consulted by links.
+The requirement, in compliance with art.
+13 of the Regulation, regards only Accredia’s website and not any others which may be consulted by links.

 After visiting the website the personal data of identified or identifiable people may be treated.